 Also, we can add more spaces after the comma and before the next parameter to align the parameters of subsequent calls.

 Class names should always start with a capitalized letter and the opening and closing braces should be in new lines.
-The first line of a class file should be the class namespace if you are using a namespace.
+The first line of a class file should be the class namespace (if you are using a namespace).
 Then the use class statements with a line for each.
-The namespace statement, the use class statements, and the class definition should have a line gap between them.
+The namespace statement, the use class statement, and the class definition should have a line gap between them.

 Function definition standard follows the K&R indent pattern, the style used in Brian Kernighan and Dennis Ritchie’s book The C Programming Language.
 Following are the main points that fall under this pattern:

-And the thumb rule of any function definitions is to return a meaningful value, if not, return a boolean.
+The thumb rule of any function definition is to return a meaningful value and, if not, return a boolean.

 The assignments of the values to the keys should be aligned and separated in new lines for multiple assignments.
 Also, the last element of the array should have a trailing comma for fewer diffs in version control and keep valid syntax once more elements are added.

-Rule of thumb for script inclusions are, if you are including a class file without any condition, then you should use require, and if you are including a class file conditionally, then you can use include.
-Though PEAR standard defines to use require_once and include_once, but Rasmus Lerdorf mentioned on his blog about using include and require only for faster performance.
-Also as per the standard, require and include should not be written as functions, because these are statements.
+The rule of thumb for script inclusions is: if you are including a class file without any condition then you should use require, and if you are including a class file conditionally, then you can use include.
+As per the PEAR standard, we should use require_once and include_once, but Rasmus Lerdorf mentioned on his blog about using include and require only for faster performance.
+Also, as per the standard, require and include should not be written as functions, because these are statements.
 Writing as a function doesn’t create any error, warning, or notice.